KARL (Kernel Address Randomized Link)

 But since BROP crashes the target a significant number of time, having your server rebooting for a whole week should be enough to tip you that something wrong is going on…

 This mitigation is useful against exploits without large-enough infoleaks and attackers without a working a local arbitrary read (either via leaks, or CPU-side-channel-based).
 It makes relative overwrites harder to exploit, and renders single-pointers leaks moot.
-It doesn’t add much complexity code-wise nor impacts performances, but it makes debugging awful.
+It doesn’t add much complexity code-wise nor impacts performances, but it makes debugging awful, since one has to provide their kernel along with every stacktrace.

 Amusingly, IDA Pro is using a similar technique to watermark their binaries.